Ankii0/For-Learning/Text/Readme.md

-This folder contains text file
+This folder contains text file and a csv file